Select Your Region

 ||

-Due to their extremely high reactivity, organic peroxides present challenges in setting up the reaction conditions that maximize polymer yield and quality.
+Due to their extremely high reactivity, organic peroxides present challenges in setting up reaction conditions that maximize polymer yield and quality.
 For example, peroxides may react with redox-sensitive agents, solvents, and dyes in a reaction medium, making it difficult to adjust reaction condition requirements to promote effective use.
-In comparison, azonitriles will not undergo redox reactions and will not be compromised by redox-sensitive reagents.
-Azonitrile radical initiators also will not react with solvents, dyes, or pigments.
-Highlighting a separate issue, organic peroxides have a high tendency to undergo radical-induced decomposition, cannibalizing other initiators and making polymerization less efficient.
-Comparatively, azonitriles do not decompose in the presence of free radicals but rather only in the presence of heat or light.
-This allows them to be used with other types of radical initiators if desired. |
+In comparison, azonitriles will not undergo redox reactions or be compromised by redox-sensitive reagents.
+Azo radical initiators also will not react with solvents, dyes, or pigments.
+In addition, organic peroxides tend to undergo radical-induced decomposition, cannibalizing other initiators and making polymerization less efficient.
+Comparatively, azonitriles do not decompose in the presence of free radicals—rather, only in the presence of heat or light.
+This allows them to be used with other types of radical initiators if desired. | ![]() |

 Grade | 10-Hour Half-Life Temp (°C)